Prep Football: Calistoga runs past Potter Valley in home opener, 48-6

 “You want to do the right thing and not be a jerk,” he said.
 “It all turned out fine and we did what we needed to do without continuing to score when the game was essentially over.”

-Christian Pederson capped the Wildcats’ scoring with a 3-yard touchdown run with 8:40 remaining.
+Christian Pedersen capped the Wildcats’ scoring with a 3-yard touchdown run with 8:40 remaining.

 Russell Fansler denied Calistoga’s shutout bid by returning a fumble for a score with 5:30 left.